 Sister Cities International

 Columbia is a member of Sister Cities International, a U.S. nonprofit organization with a mission of promoting peace through mutual respect, understanding, and cooperation — one individual, one community at a time — through “citizen diplomacy.”
 Sister Cities International was created at President Eisenhower’s 1956 White House conference on citizen diplomacy.
 Eisenhower envisioned an organization that could be the hub of peace and prosperity by creating bonds between people from different cities around the world.
-By forming these relationships, President Eisenhower reasoned that people of different cultures could celebrate and appreciate their differences and build partnerships that would lessen the chance of new conflicts.
-Sister Cities International dedicates a special focus on areas with significant opportunities for cultural and education exchanges, economic partnerships, and humanitarian assistance.
+By forming these relationships, President Eisenhower reasoned that people of different cultures could celebrate and appreciate their differences and build connections that would lessen the chance of new conflicts.
+Sister Cities International dedicates a special focus on areas with significant opportunities for cultural and education exchanges, economics, and humanitarian assistance.

 What is a sister city relationship?